Joining the planksip Writers' Cooperative

 Here's the transcript:

-The membership model we offer is exclusive yet open to anyone who wants to participate.
+Our membership model is exclusive yet open to anyone who wants to participate.
 This is seemingly a contradiction; how can our cooperative be exclusive yet open to all?
 Let me explain.

-Furthermore, I wanted the writers to decide for themselves who's work would aggregate to the top.
+Furthermore, I wanted the writers to decide for themselves whose work would aggregate to the top.
 Moreover, our boutique publishing platform and media outlet is void of all corporate sponsors or clickbaity articles.
-Our writers write for themselves and their peers and not impulsive credit card purchasers looking to consume that next through away article of clothing or gimmick all for the sake of some online retail therapy.
+Our writers write for themselves and their peers and not impulsive credit card purchasers looking to consume that next throw-away article of clothing or gimmick for some online retail therapy.
 Think about that for a minute, you take someone who has some talent as a writer and wants to share their thoughts, inspirations, and desires with the world, but they have to do it through the lens of consumerism.
 What's wrong with that?

 Internet giants like Facebook require ad revenue.
-To make their space valuable to ad purchasers, or corporations trying to sell you stuff, they must rely on consumer spending.
-I offer you a different consumptive experience and an organic platform for written and creative expression.
+They must rely on consumer spending to make their space valuable to ad purchasers or corporations trying to sell you stuff.
+I offer you a different consumptive experience and an organically written and creative expression platform.
 Like a hot cup of coffee or tea, take a sip, and consume what sustains you.
-Create, write and organically participate in a peer group that matters.
-Besides, when you purchase that next gadget, gizmo, or limited shelf-life consumer though away item, does it have any ability to provide you with an income?
-The planksip membership cooperative does, you can earn money as a top writer, and everyone has access to valuable learning experiences.
-It's my vision that this is a new form of engagement that transcends likes, thumbs up follows, and subscribe buttons.
+Create, write, and organically participate in a peer group that matters.
+Besides, when you purchase that next gadget, gizmo, or limited shelf-life consumer away item, does it have any ability to provide you with an income?
+The planksip membership cooperative lets you earn money as a top writer, and everyone has access to valuable learning experiences.
+It's my vision that this is a new form of engagement that transcends likes, thumbs-up follows, and subscribe buttons.
 I want to change what it means to engage.
 I want your voice to be heard and not for everyone to follow the herd!

-model: (you left your model on the road) this short diversion is a little comic relief, for no models were left on any road.
+This short diversion is a little comic relief, for no models were left on any road.
 You will now be taken to the next sequence in the video, performance, or propaganda.
 Take your pick.
 Perception as we understand it is highly subjective; what isn't subjective is handed down to us in terms of knowledge from game theorists and goes like this; altruistic acts begin with altruistic thoughts.
-By way of heuristic or truism, I would like to remind you that giving someone the benefit of the doubt could be highly advantageous.
+By way of heuristics or truism, I would like to remind you that giving someone the benefit of the doubt could be highly advantageous.
 Before we talk about the risks of the planksip Journalist program and the cooperative as a whole, I would first like to talk about the economic model as a whole.

-contradiction: for some reason, every time I see or use the word contraction, I think of the word irony, which is really a contradiction of sorts.
-Irony is a beautiful concept, it gives us contrast and the ability to compare outside the Absolute.
-In essence, irony gives us the concept of infinity, perfection, and the ideal.
-The other thought that I think of when I use or hear the word contradiction is typically the words of Walt Whitman, "Do I contradict myself?
-Very well then I contradict myself, (I am large, I contain multitudes.)."
+For some reason, whenever I see or use the word contraction, I think of the word irony, which is a contradiction.
+The irony is a beautiful concept; it gives us contrast and the ability to compare outside the Absolute.
+In essence, irony gives us the idea of infinity, perfection, and the ideal.
+The other thought I think of when I use or hear the word contradiction is typically the words of Walt Whitman, "Do I contradict myself?
+I contradict myself very well (I am large, I contain multitudes.)."
 Replace Soul with Mind.

-peer-review: In relative terms, peer-review, in the planksip sense, are fellow planksipeans, members, if you will, that are also part of the cooperative.
-They are writers like you and are leveraging a similar yet unique space of neurology to reason through the intuitions, and metaphors and reconcile the knowledge structures that inhabit their existence.
+In relative terms, peer-review, in the planksip sense, are fellow planksipeans, members also part of the cooperative.
+They are writers like you and are leveraging a similar yet unique space of neurology to reason through the intuitions and metaphors and reconcile the knowledge structures that inhabit their existence.

 Due to the nature of this interactive experience, the message may bounce around a bit.
 I have two possible solutions to this potential concern.
-First, you could always watch the video as often as you like to capture all the presented counterfactual thoughts.
-I also want to give you a little hack, if you click on the bottom right of the player you will see a menu and from this screen, you can go to any of the sections discussed in this video.
+First, you could watch the video as often as you like to capture all the presented counterfactual thoughts.
+I also want to give you a little hack; if you click on the bottom right of the player, you will see a menu, and from this screen, you can go to any of the sections discussed in this video.
 If you are more of a linear thinker, the transcript for this video is posted on planksip.
 As always, those are my thoughts,

 Step #2 - Sign up as a paying member on planksip.org